Pompeii (song): Track listing

+Reception

+Critical reception

+For Pitchfork, Amy Phillips named "Pompeii" among her favourite songs of 2013, praising its composition: "...backing vocals that ring out both ominous and joyful, the kind of chorus that feels like the sun breaking through a thunderstorm."
+In contrast, NME had a more mixed review, with Lucy Jones observing "juddering keyboard parts ripped directly from New Order's 'Temptation'" while acknowledging the song was "not horrible".

 Commercial performance

 The song reached number one in Scotland and Ireland, and peaked at number two in Italy and the UK.
 Previously, the single also held the record (now belonging to Clean Bandit's "Rather Be") for the longest time at number one on the Official Streaming Chart, remaining at the peak for seven weeks, and was the second most streamed track of 2013 in the UK.
 "Pompeii" spent the anniversary of its debut at number 30, having re-entered the top 40 the previous week following a live performance (a mash-up with Rudimental's "Waiting All Night") at the 2014 BRIT Awards.
 It spent a record 92 consecutive weeks in the top 100 (since matched by "Happy" by Pharrell Williams).
 With over 26 million streams by June 2014, "Pompeii" became the most streamed song of all time in the UK at that time and has sold 895,000 copies there.
 The B-side track "Poet" has also managed to chart in the UK at #121.

 The song reached number one on the Billboard Alternative Songs chart in October 2013 and began climbing the Billboard Hot 100 chart.
 It peaked at number 5 in the Hot 100 in March 2014 and reached a million in sales in the US.
 By March 2014, the song had reached top 5 in the Hot 100 in its 29th week, and has sold over two million digital copies.
 By the end of its US run, Pompeii had managed to chart for a total of 53 weeks in the top 100 as well as sell 3 million digital sales mark by June 2014.
 As of December 2014, the song has sold 3.4 million copies in the US.

+In September 2023, for the 35th anniversary of Alternative Songs (which by then had been renamed Alternative Airplay), Billboard published a list of the top 100 most successful songs in the chart's history; "Pompeii" was ranked at number 48.